MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/Preaching Ideas/Preaching Ideas - Do You Realise What You Have?.md

 Tags: [[Christian]] [[3 - TAGS/Preaching Ideas]] [[Holy Spirit]] [[Tabernacle]] [[Power]]

-# Preaching Idea - Do You Realise What You Have?
+# Preaching Idea - Do You Realise What You Have

 Back in the Old Testament, They had the Tabernacle which was the only way they could speak to God.
 Only Priest’s were allowed in.